H2AFX: γH2AX as an assay for double-strand breaks

 An assay for γH2AX generally reflects the presence of double-strand breaks in DNA, though the assay may indicate other minor phenomena as well.
 On the one hand, overwhelming evidence supports a strong, quantitative correlation between γH2AX foci formation and DNA double-strand break induction following ionizing radiation exposure, based on absolute yields and distributions induced per unit dose.
 On the other hand, not only the formation of distinct γH2AX foci but also the induction of pan-nuclear γH2AX signals have been reported as a cellular reaction to various stressors other than ionizing radiation.
 The γH2AX signal is always stronger at DNA double-strand breaks than in undamaged chromatin. γH2AX in undamaged chromatin is thought to possibly be generated via direct phosphorylation of H2AX by activated kinases, most likely diffusing from DNA damage sites.
 In using γH2AX as a marker for double strand breaks, it is important to recognize that it is a down-stream proxy that can be useful for representing DNA damage repair.
 It does not represent double strand breaks themselves and this needs careful consideration when interpreting data from such assays.

+The γH2AX-assay has several disadvantages, therefore new assays have been created.